biscuitboost/yourbanger-fe/src/data/post/personalized-happy-birthday-songs.md

 ---
 publishDate: 2024-02-20T00:00:00Z
-title: "Personalized Happy Birthday Songs: The Gift They'll Never Forget"
+title: "AI Birthday Songs: Personalized Happy Birthday Songs They'll Never Forget"
 excerpt: "Why settle for the awkward group sing-along when you can give them a personalized birthday song about their life?
 Here's how to create a custom birthday track in minutes."
 image: ~/assets/images/blog/personalized-birthday-song-hero.jpg
 imageAlt: "Birthday party with personalized song playing, birthday person looking emotional and surprised"